What is a wind turbine?

 ** O'Neal, R., Hellweg, R. D. Jr & Lampeter, R. M., "Low Frequency Noise and Infrasound from Wind Turbines", Noise Control Engineering Journal J. 59 (2), March-April 2011.

 Wind energy is one of the cleanest, most environmentally-friendly energy sources.
 It emits no greenhouse gases or air pollutants.
-It emits no particles, unlike fossil fuels, which are carcinogenic and severely affect human health.
+Other generation types, such as coal, emit particulate matter in the process of extraction and generation.

 Renewable Energy Target (RET)